Pooling and Unitization Explained for Mineral Owners

 Unitization

-Unitization is similar to pooling but usually refers to combining multiple drilling units or leases into a single operating unit, often for secondary recovery operations (like waterflooding).
+Unitization is similar to pooling but usually refers to combining multiple drilling units or leases into a single operating unit, often for secondary recovery operations (like waterflooding or enhanced oil recovery).
 Unitization is more common in mature fields where enhanced recovery methods are being used.

 For the mineral owner, the practical effect is the same: your revenue comes from your proportionate share of the unit's production rather than from a single well on your tract.